wilsonw926/ios-decal-lab1/README.md

 Once you've donwloaded the files onto your computer, open up the file **XcodeTour.xcodeproj**.
 If you've downloaded Xcode already, this will open up your project.

-Before starting, it may be helpful to open the file **Main.storyboard** to see the layout of the project.
-Each of the View Controllers (frames) in your storyboard corresponds to a ViewController file in the Project Navigator.
+Before starting, it may be helpful to open the file **Main.storyboard** to see the layout of this lab before starting.

 ## Problem 1: Defining Variables ##
 If you open up **DefineVariableViewController.swift**, you'll notice that there are two "YOUR CODE HERE" sections.
 The goal of this problem is have you define a variable that can be used to transfer data between view controllers.